01 of 11

 Swim with Whale Sharks

 There’s nothing quite like an encounter with the world’s largest fish.
-Those visiting Madagascar between the months of September and December can do just that, off the northwestern island of Nosy Be.
-At this time, these behemoth fish gather to feed on blooming plankton and can be easily spotted from the surface.
-Despite their huge size (whale sharks reach an average length of around 31 feet/ 9.5 meters), they are naturally docile and pose no threat to humans.
+Those visiting Madagascar from September to December can do just that, off the northwestern island of Nosy Be.
+At this time, these behemoth fish gather to feed on blooming plankton and can easily be spotted from the surface.
+Despite their huge size (whale sharks reach an average length of around 31 feet/9.5 meters), they are naturally docile and pose no threat to humans.
 In season, operators like Baleines Rand’eau offer whale shark snorkeling trips with a 95% chance of success.
-While you’re out there looking for the sharks, keep an eye out for Madagascar’s other marine life, including turtles, manta rays, and dolphins.Continue to 4 of 11 below.
+While you’re out there searching for the sharks, remember to look for Madagascar’s other marine life including turtles, manta rays, and dolphins.Continue to 4 of 11 below.

 04 of 11